-A National Institute of Health (NIH) study reported in the September 2013 edition of the New England Journal of Medicine suggests that testosterone levels are associated with both superficial (subcutaneous) and deep (intra abdominal) belly fat accumulation as well as with a host of other factors.
+A National Institute of Health (NIH) study published in the September 2013 edition of the New England Journal of Medicine, links waning testosterone levels in men are with superficial and deep (intra-abdominal) belly fat accumulation.

 The result of reducing the testosterone hormone level in these men was astounding: